InvirganceDocumentation/convirgance-docs/docs/concepts.md

 data requiring a large number of operations, performance can improve by orders of magnitude.

-It should be noted that the `Iterable` in / `Iterable` out approach means that transformers can manipuate the data in any manner they choose.
-They can perform simply updates to a record as it goes by, thus leaving the record count intact.
-Or they group data, aggregate data, or even filter data out of the stream.
+Note that the `Iterable` in/out approach implies that transformers can manipuate the data in any manner they choose.
+Transformers can directly update each record resulting in one record in and one record out.
+Or transformers can group data, aggregate data, expand the number of records, or even filter data out of the stream.

 ## Filters